 Developers offer manufacturers installing CV cameras on their inventory for a number of reasons.
 First, these cameras can automatically count the number of inventory in stock and define if any supplies are low in the production process that the inventory is servicing.
 In this way, CV contributes to serving the production based on current demand.

 Also, together with IoT devices installed on the inventory units, CV cameras can benefit the predictive maintenance of the inventory.
 The company can actually see the state of the inventory while reading the data from the IoT devices, such as cracks, fatigue, scratches, or holes.
 And predictive analytics systems can use extra visual data from cameras to make more precise predictions.

 Computer Vision for Improving Worker Safety

-As the COVID-19 restrictions are easing and employees are returning back to their workplaces, the question still remains, how safe they are now at their workplaces, and how an enterprise can be ready for changes in health protection requirements.
+As the COVID-19 restrictions are easing and employees are returning back to their workplaces, the question still remains, how safe are they now at their workplaces, and how can an enterprise be ready for changes in health protection requirements?

 The Guardian cytes Hans Kluge, the WHO’s regional director for Europe, as saying:

 “Vaccines are doing what was promised: preventing severe forms of the disease, and especially mortality.
 But they are our most powerful asset only if used alongside preventive measures.”